 But then the panic attacks continued with excessive sleepless nights.
 Fear of abandonment would overwhelm me at night until I gave in (continued the relationship), especially after I almost jumped down from the stairs.
 I wasn’t able to sleep properly during this period and I lost half of my weight.

 In January 2018, when things became unbearable, I knelt down to pray.
 It was as though something lifted from my mind when I started praying.
 I repented and started planning on how to withdraw from her but the panic attacks became worse, with tremors.
-Truth is, I had money, I had good grades, I had the contacts of some high profile people in Nigeria, and my parents had nothing to do with all of these.
+Truth is, I had money, I had good grades, I had the contacts of high executives in Nigeria like executives for Google, Unilever, General Electric, special advisers and commissioners as I was always working on different projects and my parents had nothing to do with all of these.
 I was the mouthpiece for projects, plus I represented my university in Eko hotel and other places for programmes.
 I had a life many people wanted, but I was miserable!

 Thankfully, I travelled to the US for some months and when I had those panic attacks usually at night, I couldn’t call her because of the time differences.
 I had no choice but to wait on God to heal me.
 I cried myself to sleep pretty much every day for 4 months because of the pain in my heart which was caused mainly by the hatred I had for my dad and the things my mum had said and all their issues.
 The unforgiveness killed me more than homosexuality did.
 I tried to kill myself many times but something kept pulling me back, to wait and see what God would do with me.
 The church I was attending at the time only cared about ‘killing their enemies and having money’.